Vernier

 The Remedy

-If conditions are met but the threshold hasn't been reached by month six, Randy continues providing sessions at no additional charge — monthly — until the measurable improvement is achieved.
+If conditions are met but the threshold hasn't been reached by month six, your partner continues providing sessions at no additional charge — monthly — until the measurable improvement is achieved.
 There is no cap on this continuation period.

 This guarantee only exists because the framework works.
-If you do the sessions, do the work between sessions, and let Randy see the real numbers — the improvement happens.
-The guarantee is there to remove the risk from your decision, not because Randy expects to need it.
+If you do the sessions, do the work between sessions, and let your partner see the real numbers — the improvement happens.
+The guarantee is there to remove the risk from your decision, not because we expect to need it.

 Account & Billing